bonfire-networks/CommonsPub-Server/DEPLOY.md

 # Installation and deployment

-These instructions are for installing moodlenet in production.
-If you wish to run moodlenet in development, please refer to our [Developer Guide](https://gitlab.com/moodlenet/servers/federated/blob/develop/HACKING.md)!
+These instructions are for installing MoodleNet in production.
+If you wish to run MoodleNet in development, please refer to our [Developer Guide](https://gitlab.com/moodlenet/servers/federated/blob/develop/HACKING.md)!

 ### Configuring the back-end

-In the `config/` directory, you will find the following default config files:
+In the `config/` directory, there are following default config files:

 * `config.exs`: default base configuration
 * `dev.exs`: default extra configuration for `MIX_ENV=dev`
 * `prod.exs`: default extra configuration for `MIX_ENV=prod`

-Do not modify the files above.
-Instead, overload the settings by editing the following files:
+Do NOT modify the files above.
+Instead, overload any settings from the above files by editing the following files:

 * `dev.secret.exs`: custom extra configuration for `MIX_ENV=dev`
 * `prod.secret.exs`: custom extra configuration for `MIX_ENV=prod`